johnny7861532/activation-function-swish-in-Keras/README.md

 Paper is here to offer: https://arxiv.org/pdf/1710.05941.pdf

-here is how to put it into realist in Keras.
+here is how to put it into Keras.

 ```python
 from keras.models import Sequential